garrandall/popular-music-data/tracks/it-girl-jason-derulo.md

 Don't you know you're my it, girl?

-You can be my it girl, baby, you the shit, girl (ooh, woo) Loving you could be a crime
+You can be my it girl, baby, you the shit, girl (oh woo) Loving you could be a crime
 Crazy how we fit, girl, this is it, girl (woo)
 Give me 25 to life (give me 25 to life, baby)